Skip to main content

 Early childhood and young adulthood are periods of such change when the brain begins to mature and organize its connections.
 Older brains may not be as sensitive to experiences as a young brain, but they are still able to change and adapt.

 In addition to age-related brain changes, a person’s neuroplasticity can also be influenced by their environment and genetic background.
+Factors like:

-Tips for enhancing neuroplasticity
+Tips for Enhancing Neuroplasticity

 Our Klarity Clinic medical team can discuss your options for infusion therapy to restore brain health and cognitive function during a consultation.